Frequently Asked Questions

 The residence halls close on Saturday after Finals Week in December.
 (Please refer to our important dates page for the timeline.)
 Residents do not need to move out their belongings as long as they are returning Winter Quarter.

-Late departure and early arrival requests for winter break are due on November 10th.
-Students can request to be approved for a late departure or an early arrival online through the Housing Portal.
+Late departure and early arrival requests for winter break will be available on the Housing Portal in the Fall Quarter.
+You can request to be approved for a late departure or an early arrival online through the Housing Portal.
 Students who are generally approved are students traveling internationally and students involved in campus affiliated activities such as student employment/leadership, academic commitments, or athletic teams, who may need to stay later or arrive early.
 If the latter applies to you, make sure your supervisor/coach/hosting department contacts our office on your behalf.
 Any further questions about this process can be directed to our office at housing@seattleu.edu or (206) 296-6305.

 The residence halls do not close for spring break.